HL7Norway/ElektroniskDodsmelding/Use cases/UseCases.md

 }
 ```

-Results in a response with a cause of death registgration summary like this:
+Results in a response with a cause of death registration summary like this:
 ```json
 {
     "resourceType": "QuestionnaireResponse",